 Camp Noah is a nationally recognized preparedness and resiliency day camp offered to elementary age children in communities impacted by a disaster or crisis.
 Camp Noah provides a safe and caring environment where children build resiliency skills within the familiarity of their own communities.
 They use a proven curriculum designed to help children process their disaster and/or trauma experience through creative activities and play.
 Camp Noah celebrates every child as special.
 In this safe and supportive setting, children are encouraged to face their fears, grieve their losses, identify and share their unique gifts and talents, and plan for an amazing future! (www.campnoah.org).

 - The primary role is to enact the camp curriculum and lead and support campers.
-Online training is required (free to CCLS, $250 for CL students).

 If you see a camp that you are interested in volunteering, please complete the Camp Noah volunteer interest form.
 In addition, CLDR will be reaching out to local members as needed.